harumnaseem/Cartoonifier/README.md

 # Cartoonifier

 A simple web app that converts any image into a cartoon.
-Output can be both colored or black and white depending on user's choice.
+Output can be coloured or black and white.

 /// INSTRUCTIONS TO RUN ///